 Official Import Rules

-Ecuador requires a current rabies vaccination, a government-endorsed veterinary health certificate issued within 10 days of travel, and a zoosanitary import permit from Agrocalidad.
+Ecuador requires a government-endorsed veterinary health certificate issued within 10 days of travel, and the full core feline vaccinations documented on the zoosanitary export certificate.
 Microchip is recommended.

 Medical Roadmap